This delightful roast turkey with sage and onion stuffing has got our mouths watering!

 Stuff the neck end with the onion and sage stuffing up to the breast.
 Tuck the loose skin underneath and secure it with a fine metal skewer.

-Smear the soft butter evenly over the breast and legs of the turkey.
+Smear the softened butter evenly over the turkey's breast and legs.

 Lay thin slices of bacon neatly across the breast and top surface of the legs.
 Sprinkle the whole turkey liberally with salt and pepper.